samccone/The-cost-of-transpiling-es2015-in-2016/README.md

 --------------

+#### The boom of es2015

 With the recent es2015 boom 2016 javascript developers have a myriad of combinatorial choices when it comes to writing es2015 and compiling that code to es5 or lower.
-From closure compiler to browserify to uglify to webpack it is hard to know what is the best for comping es2015 to run in browsers today.
+From closure compiler to browserify to uglify to webpack it is hard to know what is the best for compiling es2015 to run in browsers today.

 Recently [Malte Ubl](https://twitter.com/cramforce) pointed out a dramatic overall file size savings that the AMP team got when they switched from babel + browserify to closure compiler.